MMBarbee/Sprint-Challenge--JavaScript/README.md

 5. Why do we need super() in an extended class?

-The super keyword is needed to call and access the parent object so we can use methods that we used perviously in the parent object
+The super keyword is needed to call and access the parent object.

 ## Project Set up